wieck/cassette_store/README.md

 The project just started, so documentaion is lacking.

-- I have no idea how to make this work on Windows
+- I have no idea how to make this work on Windows.
-- The tool requires sox(1) to be installed (available on all Linux distros)
+- The tool requires sox(1) to be installed (available on all Linux distros).
-- The only protocol implemented at this point is the CASIO FX-502P
-- The code is modular and more protocols are in development
+- The code is modular and more protocols are in development.

 ### Installation